 Today Bob has some special guests.
 Pam has brought Bob’s great-grandson, Jaydon, for a visit.
 At age 3, Jaydon’s favorite game to play with his great-grandpa is ball.
 Bob is happy to participate, a slight smile crossing his face as the wide-eyed boy squeaks, “Get ready to catch it!”
 Afterward, the three head to the on-site restaurant for a family lunch together.

-After lunch, Pam takes her dad by the hand, with Jaydon in tow, and they walk back to Bob’s apartment to spend some family time.
+After lunch, Pam takes her dad by the hand, with Jaydon in tow, and they walk back to Bob’s apartment.
 When Bob moved in, they brought his favorite things from home: his parents’ antique wall clock, his favorite slippers and hats, and his many family photos.
 Even though residents can bring furniture from their homes, Pam and Bob decided to buy new furnishings to provide a fresh start for his apartment.
 A comfy couch and leather recliner in the living room face Bob’s TV and a picture window with a view of the nature area just outside his building.
 His new bedroom is complete with a pillow-top queen-size bed.
 A kitchenette with a refrigerator and microwave makes for easy snacks anytime.

 Letting Go of the Guilt

 Now that Bob has settled in, has Pam been able to shed the caregiver guilt that she’s carried for so long?
 Not completely—the feeling still creeps in.
 She wonders if her dad is happy and worries that she doesn’t visit enough.
-Pam drives by Oakbridge on her way to work every day and feels guilty when she doesn’t have time to stop in.
+Pam drives by the community on her way to work every day and feels guilty when she doesn’t have time to stop in.
 But she visits several times a week and makes those visits count as best she can.